gabrielziegler3/gabrielziegler3.github.io/_pages/cv.md

 Tech used: **Python, SQL, H2O AutoML, SAS, IBM DB2.**

 ### Data Scientist at Vert

-April 2019 - July 2019, Brasília
+_April 2019 - July 2019, Brasília_

 Responsible for creating a dashboard in SAS Viya with data from national transport traffic.

 Tech used: **SAS Viya, SQL, Python.**

 ### Facebook F8 Hackathon Finalists 2019

-April 2019 - April 2019, San Jose, California
+_April 2019 - April 2019, San Jose, California_

 Selected as Top 8 Finalist out of 55 teams in the annual Facebook F8 Hackathon.
 **Our team pitched to Mark Zuckerberg personally** being primarily responsible for using Deep Learning models for text summarization and translation.

 ### Machine Learning Researcher & Developer (NLP) at AI Lab

-March 2018 - April 2019, Brasilia, Brazil
+_March 2018 - April 2019, Brasilia, Brazil_

 Responsible for EDA, ETL and development of the multiclass and multilabel (over 1000s of classes) ML model for document classification for the supreme court in the biggest AI project in the Brazilian Judiciary.
 Model performance F1 score > 80%, performing way above the human performance evaluated for the same task.

 Tech used: **Python, Linux, RabbitMQ, PostgreSQL, XGBoost, SpaCy, NLTK, Docker, Git.**

+___

 ## Education

 ### MSc Data Science at the Eindhoven University of Technology

-September 2022 - Ongoing, Eindhoven, Netherlands
+_September 2022 - Ongoing, Eindhoven, Netherlands_

 Upcoming scholar in the EIT Digital double-degree Masters in Data Science & Entrepreunership.

 ### Bachelor of Software Engineering (4.13/5.0) at the University of Brasília

-August 2015 - May 2021, Brasília
+_August 2015 - May 2021, Brasília_

 Thesis: [Context-Dependent Probabilistic Prior Information for MRI Reconstruction](https://gabrielziegler3.github.io/publication/codeppi)

-### Exchange Student - Rangitoto College, Auckland
+### Exchange Student - Rangitoto College

-January 2014 - December 2014, Auckland, New Zealand
+_January 2014 - December 2014, Auckland, New Zealand_

+___

 ## Publications & Awards

 [Document classification using a Bi-LSTM to unclog Brazil's Supreme Court](https://arxiv.org/abs/1811.11569) - NeurIPS 2018 Workshop on Machine Learning for Developing World (ML4D)
 [Document type classification for Brazil’s Supreme Court using a Convolutional Neural Network](http://icofcs.org/2018/papers-published-001.html) - ICOFCS 2018 Selected as Best Paper.

+___

 ## Languages

 Portuguese: Native
 English: Fluent - C1 TOEFL IBT 102
 Spanish: Limited working proficiency